emina-mahmutbegovic/tic-tac-toe/README.md

 ### Note
 Application uses port 5000, so make sure it iss free, or change the port number in config -> config.ts.
-Configure the port number in the URI above accordingly.
+Configure the port number in the URL above accordingly.

 ---